Elijas/auto-youtube-subscription-playlist-2/README.md

 # Description
-This is a Google Apps Script that automatically adds new Youtube videos to a playlist (a replacement for Youtube Collections feature).
+This is a Google Apps Script that automatically adds new Youtube videos to playlists (a replacement for Youtube Collections feature).

 This is done using Google Sheets for interface, Google Script + Youtube API v3 for executing and scheduling.